SpaCeFormer: Fast Proposal-Free Open-Vocabulary 3D Instance Segmentation: SpaCeFormer: Space-Curve Transformer

-\noindentbold{Iterative Refinement with RoPE.} The decoder refines queries through $T$ iterations (typically $T=3$) of cross-attention, self-attention, and FFN.
-We randomly sample $S$ points once per forward pass for efficiency.
-In cross-attention, we apply 3D Rotary Position Embeddings (RoPE, Eq.~\eqref{eq:rope_attn}) to keys based on their 3D coordinates.
-Since we use learned queries which do not go through RoPE, the rotated keys encode their absolute coordinates, which we find critical for performance (Tab.~\ref{tab:ablation_instance_segmentation}).
-Parameters are shared across iterations.
+\noindentbold{Iterative Refinement with RoPE.} The decoder (Fig.~\ref{fig:rope_decoder}) consumes per-point features $\mathbf{F} \in \mathbb{R}^{N \times D}$ and $Q{=}200$ learned query embeddings $\mathbf{Q}^{(0)}$.
+It refines queries through $T{=}3$ shared-weight iterations of cross-attention, self-attention, and FFN, using $S$ randomly sampled points per forward pass for efficiency.
+In cross-attention we apply 3D RoPE (Eq.~\eqref{eq:rope_attn}) to keys based on their 3D coordinates; since learned queries skip RoPE, the rotated keys encode absolute coordinates---critical for performance (Tab.~\ref{tab:ablation_instance_segmentation}).